The Basics of Mortgage Refinancing

 You don’t have to refinance with the same lender.
 By shopping around, you can make sure you’re getting a competitive interest rate.
-As you compare mortgage refinance lenders, be sure to note factors beyond price, including how quickly the lender responds to questions and its quality of service.
+As you compare lenders, be sure to note factors beyond price, including the quality of service.

 “It’s also important to work with a lender you can trust — one that understands your financial goals and will answer your questions openly and honestly,” Hayes says.

 You’ll likely need a new home appraisal to refinance your mortgage.
 It helps the lender verify that your new loan matches the home’s current value.
 You might not need a new appraisal if you have an FHA loan, VA loan, or USDA loan, as those loans offer streamlined refinances.